tommywalkie/sample-godot-rust-app/README.md

 ## Tutorial

-This tutorial is intended to re-create this boilerplate project from scratch and help understand how things are connected while trying to make things clear for any newcomer in Godot / Rust without going too much into details.
+This tutorial is intended to re-create this boilerplate project from scratch and understand how things are connected while trying to make things clear for any newcomer in Godot / Rust without going too much into details.

 ### Setup